What is the effect of inheritance tax on life insurance?

 The seven-year IHT rule

-However, if the donor dies within seven years of making a gift, it may be included in their taxable estate.
-If the gift is over the nil rate band, then taper relief may be available to reduce the tax bill on the excess.
+However, if the gift is over the nil rate band, then taper relief may be available to reduce the tax bill on the excess.

 It's recommended to stay up-to-date with changes in tax regulations, especially regarding thresholds.

-It is recommended that you consult with a tax professional or financial adviser for personalised advice based on current tax rules and your circumstances.
+This is where consulting a tax professional or financial adviser for personalised advice based on current tax rules and your circumstances can be invaluable.

 Can you put life insurance in a trust?

-Putting life insurance in a trust is possible, and doing so offers several benefits.
+Putting life insurance in a trust is straightforward, and doing so offers several benefits.

 Placing a life insurance policy into a trust is called 'writing the policy in trust.'